VSevagen/grimoirelab-tutorial/docs/dashboard/data_filter.md

 ### Time Picker

 Most dashboards are based on item creation date.
 So you can filter according to a time frame.
 Time Picker allows you to visualize data according to a particular time frame.

 ![time picker](../assets/time-picker.png)

-You can also set custome time picker if needed.
+You can also set a custom time picker if needed.
 Go to the section `Time picker quick ranges` in `Management` -> `Advances Settings` and add your quickRanges to the list.
 An example of quickRange is provided below. `from` and `to` contain date values, `display` is the title thay will be displayed in kibiter and `section` defines the column where the quickRange will be added.

+**Note: You need to be logged in to save your custom time picker.
+Check the [private and public access]() section to understand about permissions in GrimoireLab dashboards.**

 ```
 {